katfay/CLG-python-primer/README.md

 # CLG-python-primer
-Code Like a Girl's Python Primer course, run through Department of Government Service (DGS) Cyber division.
+Files for Code Like a Girl's Python Primer course, run through Department of Government Service (DGS) Cyber division.